tensorflow/models/syntaxnet/README.md

 For example, words that follow the word ‘the’ tend to be adjectives or nouns, rather than verbs.

 To predict POS tags, we use a simple setup.
-We processes the sentences left-to-right.
+We process the sentences left-to-right.
 For any given word, we extract features of that word and a window around it, and use these as inputs to a feed-forward neural network classifier, which predicts a probability distribution over POS tags.
 Because we make